Working with scikit-image

 Multichannel images

 In the Image Basics episode we discussed how color is represented by three numbers in RGB images.
-The immunohistochemistry image we have been using is an RGB image.
-The tissue was stained with hematoxylin (blue) and DAB (brown), but if we split apart the RGB color channels, each one isn’t particularly useful in identifying that staining:
+The H&E image we have been using is an RGB image.
+The tissue was stained with hematoxylin (blue) and eosin (pink), but if we split apart the RGB color channels, each one isn’t particularly useful in identifying that staining:

 In contrast, the image of HeLa cells is a multichannel image.
 We can conveniently read it and view it using the same functions as RGB, since it’s still 8bit with three channels.
 But in reality, those channels represent fluorescence of three different parts of the cell: lysosomes, mitochondria and nucleus.
 Currently, the lysosomes are marked in red, mitochondria in green, and nucleus in blue, but it doesn’t really matter what color each is represented by.
 It’s often more useful to view multichannel images one channel at a time.